 Further information

-EMRS recently published ‘How to setup the D0357- Half Hourly Metered Data for EMR data flow’ within our news section to support both Capacity Providers and Suppliers.
+EMRS published ‘How to setup the D0357- Half Hourly Metered Data for EMR data flow’ within our news section to support both Capacity Providers and Suppliers.

 Also, we wanted to highlight within Section S of the Balancing and Settlement Code it confirms the requirement on Suppliers in respect of supporting this process: